🚨Charlie Kirk Suspect Captured, Antifa Confirmed w/ Dr. Josef, Laura Delano, Alex Stein

 Or they're selling t-shirts and they're saying, debate this.

-I mean, we've been hearing uh messages from left-leaning media for a long time that you know, if if if you have certain opinions that are, you know, not you know the usual kind of woke, you know, woke talking points, you you're a fascist and you're dangerous and and you should be silenced.
+I mean, we've been hearing messages from left-leaning media for a long time that, you know, if you have certain opinions that are, you know, not, you know, the usual kind of work, you know, woke talking points, you're a fascist and you're dangerous and you should be silenced.

-Have you noticed any correlation in your in your career with with giving people psychiatric medication that they will do or that someone that's medicated will tend towards like a disassociative uh lash out of some sort?
+Have you noticed any correlation in your career with giving people psychiatric medication that they will do or that someone that's medicated will tend towards like a disassociative lash out of some sort?

 And so all of these medications, and I know this is covered up in a big way, all of these medications have the ability to make people violent.